Carl Hubbell: Early years

-Hubbell was born in Carthage, Missouri and raised in Meeker, Oklahoma.
+Hubbell was born in Carthage, Missouri, to Margaret Dell (née Upp) and George Owen Hubbell, and was one of seven children.
+He was raised in Meeker, Oklahoma, where he attended Meeker High School.

+After graduating from high school, Hubbell worked for an oil company and played for their baseball team which encouraged him to play professionally.

+Professional career

-Minor league career
+Minor leagues

-Hubbell was originally signed by the Detroit Tigers and was invited to spring training in 1926.
-However, pitching coach George McBride and player-manager Ty Cobb weren't impressed with him, as he had not yet developed his trademark screwball.
-Hubbell was sent to the Toronto Maple Leafs in the International League before the start of the season.
-He went 7–7 on a championship team.
-In 1927 he was invited to spring training again with Detroit, but the Tigers still weren't impressed and sent him two steps down the minor-league ladder, to the Decatur Commodores of the Illinois–Indiana–Iowa League.
+Hubbell began his baseball career in the Oklahoma State League, in 1923.
+In 1925, he went 17–13 with the Oklahoma City Indians of the Western League with his trademark screwball; as a result, he was signed by the Detroit Tigers and was invited to spring training in 1926.
+However, pitching coach George McBride and player-manager Ty Cobb wanted him to scrap the screwball due to fears of injuries.
+For the rest of spring training, without his pitch, Hubbell was ineffective.

+He was sent to the Toronto Maple Leafs in the International League before the start of the season and was forbidden from throwing the screwball.
+Without his signature pitch, Hubbell went a mediocre 7–7 on a championship team and was demoted to the Decatur Commodores of the Illinois–Indiana–Iowa League after spring training 1927.
 Despite a 14–7 record, the Tigers didn't invite him back for 1928, and he was sent to the Beaumont Exporters of the Texas League.

 Hubbell was so fed up by this time that he told Beaumont manager Claude Robinson that he would retire and go into the oil business unless he was sold to another organization by the end of the season.
 Years later, he said that being unloaded by the Tigers was the best thing that ever happened to him.

-Major league career

 Hubbell's break came that June, when Giants scout Dick Kinsella decided to take in a game between Hubbell's Exporters and the Houston Buffs while in Houston for the 1928 Democratic National Convention.
 He had not planned on doing any scouting, but was impressed by Hubbell.
 Kinsella called Giants manager John McGraw and mentioned that he knew of Hubbell's release by Detroit, prompted in part by Cobb's concerns about the screwball.
 McGraw replied that Christy Mathewson had a screwball (a fadeaway, as it was called in his time) and it did not seem to affect his arm.
 Kinsella followed Hubbell for a month and was still impressed.